 The area also features in a British Christmas classic, Love Actually.

-London’s Southbank is iconic London, and it’s no wonder it’s constantly used in films.
+London’s Southbank is iconic London, and it’s no wonder it’s constantly used in films, movies, and TV shows.

 Guardians of the Galaxy, Fast and Furious 6 and Thor: The Dark World all feature scenes here, as well as James Bond films which use am amalgamation of Southbank buildings to make up his residence.

 If you see the London Eye pop up in a movie, you’ll know it’s on the Southbank.

 Tower Bridge has a sort of drama to it that makes it great for backdrops for important film moments.

 You can spot it in movies like Mission Impossible, Tomb Raider, and the Mummy Returns.